 Sodium - Sodium is a major positively charged ion found "outside" of your body cells where it helps to regulate and control your bodily fluids.
-Most of the sodium in your diet will probably come from salt or salty foods.
+Real sodium can be found in coconut water, vegetables, seafood, eggs, meats, and in dairy foods.

 Potassium - Potassium is another major positively charged ion which is found "inside" of your body cells.
 It forms the other half of the electrical pump (with sodium) that helps keep your electrolytes in balance.

 Potassium is abundant in fruits, vegetables, nuts, seeds, seafood, meats, and in dairy foods.

 Calcium - Calcium is the main ion necessary for the formation of your bones and teeth.
 This electrolyte is also critical for your muscle contractions.

 Calcium is abundant in dairy foods, blue crab, kombu seaweed, dried figs, and in blackstrap molasses.

 Magnesium - Magnesium is an ion responsible for over 300 of the biochemical reactions in your body.
 It plays an essential role with bone formation and also helps your nervous system and muscles to relax.

 Magnesium will be found in whole grains, legumes, nuts, seeds, potatoes, bananas, caviar, and in chocolate.

 Chloride - Chloride is a major negatively charged ion which is found primarily in your extracellular fluid and works very closely with sodium to maintain a proper balance of fluids for your body.
 It helps to regulate fluids in and out of cells as well as in between cells.